-25 Whether the BRRD powers would apply to third-country contracts is a complex question, but they should be notified of the existence of these powers
+Whether the BRRD powers would apply to third-country contracts is a complex question, but they should be notified of the existence of these powers.

-26 In terms of being material for the continuity of the critical function(s) or core business line(s) needed for the effective implementation of the resolution strategy and any consequent restructuring.
+In terms of being material for the continuity of the critical function(s) or core business line(s) needed for the effective implementation of the resolution strategy and any consequent restructuring.

-47. Where the bank pre-funds contractual costs, it is expected to ask the provider to formally commit to continue providing the service during the period covered by the pre-funding amount, provided that it receives this up-front payment.
+- the liquidity resources are expected to be 'ring-fenced' (legally separated) from other group assets, and this may imply holding liquid assets or making deposits in a segregated account with third parties (physically separated); - for this purpose, banks should use assets that can easily be converted into cash at little or no loss of value and within a very short period of time. - 47.48.
+Where the bank pre-funds contractual costs, it is expected to ask the provider to formally commit to continue providing the service during the period covered by the pre-funding amount, provided that it receives this up-front payment.